Love Letter (Azu album)

 Love Letter is the fourth studio album by Azu, released on 18 January 2012.
-It was released in two versions: a limited CD+DVD edition and a regular CD Only edition.
+It was released in two versions: a limited CD+DVD edition and a regular CD-only edition.
 The limited edition comes with a Music Video Best DVD containing music videos of Azu's past hits, such as "Ima Sugu ni...", "You & I" feat.
-LOVE LOVE LOVE, and "Jikan yo Tomare feat.
-SEAMO".
-The album reached #22 on the Oricon weekly charts and charted for 5 weeks.
+Love Love Love, and "Jikan yo Tomare" feat.
+Seamo.

+The album charted on both the Oricon and Billboard Japan charts, reaching 22 on the Oricon weekly charts (where it charted for five weeks) and 20 on the Billboard Japan Top Album Sales chart.
+One of the singles on Love Letter, "Woman", reached a peak position of 79 on the Hot 100 chart.